aws/aws-cdk/DESIGN_GUIDELINES.md

   for other files.
 * No need to put every class in a separate file.
 Try to think of a reader-friendly organization of your source files.

+### Levels of Abstraction

+There are three different levels of constructs in this library, beginning with low-level constructs, which we call _CFN Resources_ (or L1, short for "level 1") or Cfn (short for CloudFormation) resources.
+These constructs directly represent all resources available in AWS CloudFormation.
+CFN Resources are periodically generated from the AWS CloudFormation Resource Specification.
+They are named **Cfn**_Xyz_, where _Xyz_ is name of the resource.
+For example, CfnBucket represents the AWS::S3::Bucket AWS CloudFormation resource.
+When you use Cfn resources, you must explicitly configure all resource properties, which requires a complete understanding of the details of the underlying AWS CloudFormation resource model.

+The next level of constructs, L2, also represent AWS resources, but with a higher-level, intent-based API.
+They provide similar functionality, but provide the defaults, boilerplate, and glue logic you'd be writing yourself with a CFN Resource construct.
+AWS constructs offer convenient defaults and reduce the need to know all the details about the AWS resources they represent, while providing convenience methods that make it simpler to work with the resource.
+For example, the s3.Bucket class represents an Amazon S3 bucket with additional properties and methods, such as bucket.addLifeCycleRule(), which adds a lifecycle rule to the bucket.

+Finally, in rare cases, the AWS Construct Library includes some even higher-level constructs, which we call patterns.
+These constructs are designed to help you complete common tasks in AWS, often involving multiple kinds of resources.
+For example, the `aws-ecs-patterns.ApplicationLoadBalancedFargateService` construct represents an architecture that includes an AWS Fargate container cluster employing an Application Load Balancer (ALB).
+These examples are rare, as these patterns constructs are, by design, heavily opinionated and less customizable; this means while the patterns are useful for many customers as-is, many others will find the patterns not _quite_ right and inflexible to their needs.

+#### What Belongs in the CDK?

+What divides the L2s from the higher-level constructs, and where do we draw the line on what belongs as part of the CDK itself?

+Generally speaking, an L2 directly models a single CloudFormation resource.
+The L2 typically exposes all of the underlying surface area of the underlying L1, as well as provides convenience methods for interactions with other services, or creating related or dependent resources, permissions, and metrics.

+Examples of behaviors that an L2 commonly include:

+- Modeling of the underlying L1 properties
+- Methods for adding related resources (e.g., adding an event notification to an S3 bucket).
+- Modeling of permissions and resource policies
+- Modeling of metrics

+In addition to the above, some higher-order L2s may introduce more complex and helpful functionality, either part of the original L2 itself, or as part of a separate construct.
+The most common form of these L2s are integration constructs that model interactions between different services (e.g., SNS publishing to SQS, CodePipeline actions that trigger Lambda functions).

+A higher-level L2 may also be included in the CDK if another L2 requires or would greatly benefit from a dependency on it.

+As general guidelines, the following types of constructs likely don't belong in the CDK, and should be published as separate artifacts:

+- Constructs that create complete application infrastructure spanning multiple resources (e.g., networking + compute).
+These constructs are often very helpful to a specific subset of customers, but require high levels of customization to work for all customers.
+- Constructs that extend the base L2s to provide functionality for a specific language (e.g., `PythonFunction`), operating system (e.g., `WindowsInstance`), or framework (e.g., `FlaskRestApi`).
+Rationale: subclassing the L2s in the CDK leads to awkward inheritence chains, especially for customers who themselves subclass the constructs to enforce organizational standards (e.g., `Bucket` -> `SecureBucket`).
+Prefer to integrate this support directly into the base L2 -- either directly or via composition -- where possible.
+- Constructs which assume a particular organizational, team, or architectural structure.
+An example here might be a construct for validating CertificateManager certificates which presumes a specific account hierarchy for delegating DNS.
+These are unlikely to be generally relevant to the general community.

 ## Implementation